LeWestopher/cakephp-monga/README.md

 Note that the MongoDB collection that is utilized by custom Collection classes is the tableized name of the Collection class itself.
 For example, `UsersCollection.php` would map to the `users` collection inside of your MongoDB instance.

-### Query Logging

-As of version 0.3.0, CakeMonga supports query logging via the Mongo logging context.
-To learn how to enable logging and create custom loggers, visit the [Query Logging Wiki Page](https://github.com/LeWestopher/cakephp-monga/wiki/Query-Logging).

 ### Retrieving a custom Collection model using CollectionRegistry

 As of 0.2.0, custom Collection models extended from `BaseCollection` can be retrieved using the `CollectionRegistry` singleton